Luiggi370z/react-starter-kit/README.md

 │   └── ...
 ├── index.jsx               * Entry point of the application.
 ├── services                * All the common services. e.g. Authentication, hubs, etc.
-├── router                  * All the routes of your projects.
-│   └── index.js
-├── store                   * The Redux action types in action-type.js, reducers, selectors and main store in the subfolders.
+├── store                   * The Redux action types in action-type.js, reducers, selectors and main store in the sub-folders.
 │   ├── index.js
 │   └── middlewares         * Store middlewares.
+│   └── modules             * Store modules/ducks structure.
+│       └── smallModule.js  * Small modules can contain actions, action types, reducers and selectors in the same file.
+│       └── bigModule       * Big modules should be composed by separated files for actions, action types, reducer and selectors.
+│           └── index.js
-│   └── moduleA
+│           └── actions.js
-│       └── action-types.js
+│           └── ...
 ├── styles                  * All common styles (Sass, css, styled-component).
 ├── utils                   * Functions (for tests, for regex value testing, constants or filters.)
 │   └── ...